Chocolate Chip Meringue Cookies

 - 1 Tbsp. vanilla extract

-Beat egg whites, salt, cream of tartar and vanilla until soft peaks form.
-Slowly add sugar and beat until stiff peaks form about 5 minutes.
-Gently fold in chocolate chips.
+Using a stand mixer, beat egg whites, salt, cream of tartar and vanilla on medium-high speed until soft peaks form.* Slowly add sugar and beat until stiff peaks form, about 5 minutes.
+Gently fold in chocolate chips by hand until combined.